 • newly employed minister may not have been covered under Pastor’s Participation in a previous position

 The Church is called to raise up leaders for God's people.
 Building sustainable ministry is essential to the long-term vitality of congregations.
 Yet, the Presbyterian Church (U.S.A.) is ordaining fewer ministers each year.
 To help reverse this trend, the Board of Pensions has introduced Pathways to Renewal.

 Pathways to Renewal brings young ministers into the Benefits Plan with the full benefits of Pastor's Participation at substantially reduced dues.
 It is designed to provide hope of renewed leadership to small congregations and nourishment to innovative ministries.

-Pathways to Renewal goes live July 1, 2018.
+Pathways to Renewal is effective July 1, 2018.
 Congregations with 150 members or fewer that have been without an installed pastor for at least two years are eligible.
-And any congregation, presbytery, or emerging ministry that increases headcount may also qualify.
+And any congregation or emerging ministry that increases headcount may also qualify.